aaltsys/doc-server3/install/05_backup.rst

 Part 3: Identify the device
 -----------------------------

-.. note:: Once a drive is formatted, a bash script is provided to perform Part 3 of this document.
+.. note:: Once a drive is formatted, a bash script is provided to perform Parts 2 and 3 of this document.
 From the web browser on the server, download :download:`this script <_downloads/backupdrive.sh>` and save it in your home folder.
 Then execute the script with the command::

      bash backupdrive.sh BACKUP

-The drive device will be discovered and then mounted to logical mount point ``/home/mnt/backup``.
+The drive device will be discovered and then mounted to logical mount point ``/home/mnt/backup``. [#]_

 #.
 Plug in the hot-pluggable device on a **USB** port (eSATA is risky).
 #.
 At the command prompt, type::